 If you’ve given money or other details to the scammer:

 If you’ve replied to the email with any sensitive personal information, this Identity Theft Checklist may be useful.
 If you believe you may have been exposed to identity theft, we suggest you contact iDCare for free help and support.

 If you have shared any bank account information report the incident to your bank.
 If you have sent money using your credit card talk to your bank about applying for a charge back.
 If you have sent money via an online money transfer platform (such as Bitcoin) the transaction is likely untraceable and you may not be able to get your money back.

 If you have lost money to this scam you can report it using our online report form.

 If the scammer has obtained your password, it is likely this was collected in a data leak from one of the major online servers.

 Is my email address compromised?

-We have seen some versions of this scam where it looks like the email has been sent from the victim’s own email address.
-This can make it seem as though their email account has been compromised, however based on the cases we have seen this appears to be ‘spoofed’ (made to appear as though it comes from the victims email address when it has actually been sent from the scammers own email address).
-Based on the versions of the scam we have seen, it’s unlikely your account has actually been compromised however its a good idea to update your password to be safe.
+The versions of the scam presenting as being delivered from the person’s own email address appear to be ‘spoofed’ (made to appear as though it comes from the victims email address when it has actually been sent from the scammers own email address).
+It’s unlikely your account has actually been compromised however it’s a good idea to update your password to be safe.

-If you have engaged in an intimate web chat where you think you may have been filmed and now they are threatening to release the footage, visit our sextortion page for more advice.
+If you have engaged in an intimate online conversation where you think you may have been filmed and now they are threatening to release the footage, visit our sextortion page for more advice.